-The practice had systems in place to ensure that any dental work was disinfected prior to being sent to a dental laboratory and before treatment was completed.
+The practice had systems in place to ensure that any work was disinfected prior to being sent to a dental laboratory and before treatment was completed.

 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
 All recommendations had been actioned and records of water testing and dental unit water line management were in place.
+A staff member was responsible as the lead for Legionella management and record showed that additional training had been undertaken to enhance their role.

 We saw cleaning schedules for the premises.
-The practice was visibly clean when we carried out this inspection.
+The practice was visibly clean when we inspected.